§ 02 / Brand

 Common questions, straight answers.
 No fluff.

-- Most components use universal fitment standards for 22mm or 28.6mm mounting points.
-Check your current bar diameter and clamp spacing before ordering.
-These parts are engineered for professional racing and withstand the heavy impacts typical of technical enduro sections.
+- Most bars and clamps run universal 22mm or 28.6mm mounting standards.
+Measure your current bar diameter and clamp spacing before you order.
+The parts hold up to the hits a technical enduro loop hands out.

-- You need to verify the bolt hole pattern and the inner hub diameter of your wheel.
-Most bikes use a standard six-bolt pattern, but some older or niche models vary.
-Count the teeth on your current sprocket to decide if you want to change your final drive ratio.
-Adding teeth to the rear increases torque for tight woods riding while removing teeth increases top-end speed for open tracks.
-Ensure your chain is long enough if you increase the sprocket size significantly.
+- Check the bolt pattern and the inner hub diameter on your wheel first.
+Most bikes run a six-bolt pattern, but older and niche models stray from it.
+Then count the teeth on your current sprocket.
+Adding teeth at the rear lifts torque for tight woods.
+Dropping teeth raises top end for open tracks.
+Change the count by much and check your chain still has the length to take it.

-- Using a dedicated grip adhesive prevents the grips from twisting under heavy load or in wet conditions.
-Clean the bar surface with a degreaser before application to ensure a permanent bond.
-Wire-tying the ends provides additional security for race use.
+- Yes.
+Dedicated grip adhesive stops the grips spinning under load or in the wet.
+Degrease the bar first for a clean bond.
+Safety-wire the ends for race use.